ervinCodes/ervinCodes/README.md

 - 👯 I’m looking to collaborate on **open-source projects.**

-- 👨‍💻 All of my projects are available at [https://dev-ervin.netlify.app/](https://dev-ervin.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://ervin-dev.netlify.app/](https://ervin-dev.netlify.app/)

 - 💬 Ask me about **anything!**

 - 📫 You can reach me at: **ean1207@gmail.com**

-- ⚡ Fun fact **My birthday lands on the first day of spring ;)**
+- ⚡ Fun fact **My birthday lands on the first day of spring**

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">